Saturday, December 30, 2017

 But the main attraction was dinner on those nights in a private salon next to the now sealed-off doorThey reached it through an entrance created for them alone, after leaving their carriages in the huge space next to the edifice.

 The arrow points to coverings over tables of what is now a restaurant.
-Odd as it may seem, this view, from a window of the passage the last page shows, is the only way to perceive the area's size: more later.
+This view, from a window of the passage on the last page, is the only way to perceive the area: more later.

 There the leaders of industry, commerce and culture connected, and met the most venerable nobility in a context as intimate and exclusive as that of a salon.